 Cannabis marketing regulations are multi-tiered and constantly in flux.
 While an array of cities and states have legalized and decriminalized various forms of cannabis, the substance is still illegal at the federal level.
-To further complicate matters, social media platforms like Facebook, audio platforms like Spotify, and search platforms Google each have different regulations for how marketers can promote cannabis products.
+At the same time, social media platforms like Facebook, audio platforms like Spotify, and search platforms like Google each have different policies for how marketers can promote cannabis products.
+And on top of all that, cannabis marketers must comply with a growing matrix of consumer privacy regulations.
 The result?
 An ever-shifting regulatory landscape that requires a considerable amount of up-front research compared to other consumer packaged goods.

-While navigating these regulations might feel like reefer madness, marketers can minimize overwhelm by approaching them in three tiers: Federal, state, and platform-specific.
+While navigating these various regulations might feel like reefer madness, marketers can minimize overwhelm by approaching them in four tiers: Federal, state, platform-specific, and from a general advertising compliance standpoint.
 Read on for an overview of each layer:

 At the federal level, cannabis marketing is regulated by the Federal Trade Commission (FTC), the Federal Drug Administration (FDA), and the National Advertising Division (NAD).
 There are two big rules that brands must follow here.
 First, to comply with the FTC’s Truth in Advertising laws, product descriptions must be backed by legitimate research and must not mislead consumers.